tox-dev/tox/docs/user_guide.rst

 ----------------

 * **automation of tedious Python related test activities**
-* **test your Python package against many interpreter and dependency configs**
+* **test your Python package against many interpreter and dependency configurations**

-    - automatic customizable (re)creation of :pypi:`virtualenv` test environments - installs your ``setup.py`` based
+    - automatic customizable (re)creation of :pypi:`virtualenv` test environments
-      project into each virtual environment
+    - installs your project into each virtual environment
-    - test-tool agnostic: runs pytest, nose or unittests in a uniform manner
+    - test-tool agnostic: runs pytest, nose or unittest in a uniform manner

 * ``plugin system`` to modify tox execution with simple hooks.
 * uses :pypi:`pip` and :pypi:`setuptools` by default.
 Support for configuring the installer command through ``install_command``.
-* **cross-Python compatible**: CPython-3.6 and higher, pypy 3.6+ and higher.
+* **cross-Python compatible**: CPython 3.6 and higher, pypy 3.6+ and higher.
 * **cross-platform**: Windows and Unix style environments
-* **integrates with continuous integration servers** like Jenkins (formerly known as Hudson) and helps you to avoid boilerplatish and platform-specific build-step hacks.
+* **integrates with continuous integration servers** like Jenkins (formerly known as Hudson) and helps you to avoid boilerplatish and platform-specific build-step hacks
-* **full interoperability with devpi**: is integrated with and is used for testing in the :pypi:`devpi` system, a versatile PyPI index server and release managing tool.
+* **full interoperability with devpi**: is integrated with and is used for testing in the :pypi:`devpi` system, a versatile PyPI index server and release managing tool
 * **driven by a simple ini-style config file**
 * **documented** examples and configuration
 * **concise reporting** about tool invocations and configuration errors